 - When spray painting metal fixtures: Lay fixture on work surface in a well-ventilated area when the temp is around 78 degrees.
 Apply light coats about 8-inches away from surface.
 Repeat coats every 5 minutes up to an hour until you get the coverage you need.

 - If you need to re-coat after an hour you need to wait at least 48 hours before adding another coat.
 The initial coats of paint have to fully cure.
 If you re-coat too early you risk wrinkling the paint finish.

 - When painting small items like knobs and drawer pulls, use a piece of recycled styrofoam to allow you to get full coverage without smudging the paint with your fingers.
-For more details on how to do this, check out my post here.
+For more details on how to do this, see this craft room cabinet post.

 - If you do a lot of spray painting, consider purchasing a spray shelter tent.
 It is stored in a small bag and goes up easily.